 10. Learn more about 34 countries, home to some 550 million people.

-9. Study abroad through programs in Argentina, Chile, Bolivia, Brazil, Mexico, and others that Gettysburg students have called "amazing" [study abroad is not required for the LAS minor].
+9. Study abroad through programs in Argentina, Chile, Bolivia, Brazil, Mexico, and others that Gettysburg students have called "amazing" [study abroad is not required for the LACLS minor].

 8. Discover the cultures of a region with increasing global significance.